seamusdemora/PiFormulae/Bluetooth-AudioForRaspberryPiLite.md

 Foreword:
 ---------
 This "recipe" was written for the 'bookworm' RPi OS distro.
 Consequently, its relevance is fading.
-In my case, I have recently upgraded my RPi 3A+ system from 'bookworm' to 'trixie' (ref 'In-Place Upgrade UR' below).
+In my case, I have recently upgraded my RPi 3A+ system from 'bookworm' to 'trixie' (ref 'In-Place Upgrade URL' below).
 The (mostly) positive experience from that in-place upgrade is that the Bluetooth functionality survived the upgrade!
 However, there has been at least one "negative": The BT speaker no longer automatically connects following a 'reboot'; I'll troubleshoot this once I have some time.
 AFAIK now, the procedures in this recipe remain valid for a